Schema

 Each dive site is stored as a row with typed, indexed columns for the fields

-you filter on most (location, environment, depth, level) and a flexible
+you filter on most (location, environment, depth, entry, region, sea) and a flexible

 without rigid migrations.